-Michael Starr and Hanno Timner are partners with Hogan & Hartson in the labor and employment group.
+Michael Starr (mstarr@hhlaw.com) and Hanno Timner (htimner@hhlaw.com) are partners with Hogan & Hartson in the labor and employment group.
 They are resident in the New York and Berlin, Germany, offices, respectively.

-Significantly, those procedures must include mechanisms for "the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters."2 Companies that do not comply with these requirements face severe consequences.3 Moreover, implementing another provision of SOX, SEC regulations and the rules of self-regulatory agencies like NASDAQ and the New York Stock Exchange now require publicly listed companies to promulgate a corporate code of ethics, applicable to all employees, that not only sets ethical standards but also provides enforcement mechanisms that protect and encourage the reporting of questionable behavior.4
+Companies that do not comply with these requirements face severe consequences.
+Moreover, implementing another provision of SOX, SEC regulations and the rules of self-regulatory agencies like NASDAQ and the New York Stock Exchange now require publicly listed companies to promulgate a corporate code of ethics, applicable to all employees, that not only sets ethical standards but also provides enforcement mechanisms that protect and encourage the reporting of questionable behavior.

 It is, however, not just SOX that matters.
-Federal sentencing guidelines for corporations place a high value on the adoption of compliance-inducing procedures, including corporate ethics codes that prohibit conduct that could violate U.S. criminal law-ranging from price-fixing to bribery of foreign officials.5 Once again, mechanisms for confidential and anonymous reports of suspected wrongdoing are favored.6 Add to this, U.S. employment discrimination law, which allows companies to avoid liability, or mitigate their exposure for damages, for such things as sexual harassment if they have in place preventive measures that, among other things, allow victims to come forward without fear of reprisal.7 This is often understood to mean making an accusation with assurances that the accuser's identity will not be disclosed to the accused.
+Federal sentencing guidelines for corporations place a high value on the adoption of complianceinducing procedures, including corporate ethics codes that prohibit conduct that could violate U.S. criminal law-ranging from price-fixing to bribery of foreign officials.5 Once again, mechanisms for confidential and anonymous reports of suspected wrongdoing are favored.6 Add to this, U.S. employment discrimination law, which allows companies to avoid liability, or mitigate their exposure for damages, for such things as sexual harassment if they have in place preventive measures that, among other things, allow victims to come forward without fear of reprisal.
+This is often understood to mean making an accusation with assurances that the accuser's identity will not be disclosed to the accused.